PePoPiPu/Harvard-CS50/project/README.md

 ```

 ## 4. This was my CS50 Final Project!
-This has been a journey which I hope to continue for the years to come.
+This has been an incredible journey that I eagerly anticipate continuing in the years to come.
 Thank you, CS50, for imparting us with invaluable coding knowledge and the endless opportunities that stem from adopting a programming mindset!

 I would like to extend my sincerest regards to the entire CS50 staff, with a special expression of gratitude to Professor David J. Malan for his exceptional lectures.

 Thank you for reading this document.

 Alex Álvarez de Sotomayor Sugimoto,\
-CS50 Student
+CS50 Student.